rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 #### Exercise

 What is the value of `results` once the code below has run?
+Do the substitutions, reductions, and assignments in your head before you run the code.

 ```python
 x = 5